mpags-cpp/mpags-cipher/README.md

   -k KEY           Use KEY as key for cipher
                    An empty key is used if not supplied

+  --decrypt        Decrypt input text using KEY instead of
+                   encrypting

 ```

 If no input file is supplied, `mpags-cipher` will wait for user input